gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 If we decide to stop at `k1=32`:

 * The *stopping probability* (the probability that the audit will stop given that the election is as announced/assumed) should include the probabilities of all values of `k1` such that `k1 >= 32`.
-That is, the stopping probability is the tail of the solid blue curve, the translucent blue area:
+That is, the stopping probability is the tail of the solid blue curve, the translucent blue area in Figure 1:
 <img src="https://render.githubusercontent.com/render/math?math=\large S_1 = Prob(k1 \geq 32 \mid margin = 0.5)">

 where <img src="https://render.githubusercontent.com/render/math?math=\large S_i"> denotes the stopping probability for round *i*.